 Our business has now grown into an exceptional team of experts in their own rights.
 We are a global organisation, working with top FTSE companies across all industries, but still delivering the same personal service to SMEs.

-John Lear, former Olympic Coach who, for over 40 years, was the UK’s foremost authority on weightlifting and coaching, has known Pristine's Founder and CEO David Snowdon MBE since the early 1980s.
+John Lear, former Olympic Coach who, for over 40 years, was the UK’s foremost authority on weightlifting and coaching, first met Pristine's Founder and CEO David Snowdon MBE since the early 1980s.
 Here, he offers his insight into Davy’s background and capabilities:

 Mr Snowdon MBE was a Physical Educationalist having qualified at the Home Office College of Physical Education, following which, he developed a deep understanding of the application of strength and fitness training to performance at all levels, and within its many forms.